seborama/fuego/README.md

 3- Producers and consumers should be running in separate Go routines to prevent deadlocks when the channels' buffers fill up.

+## Concretely

+In simpler terms, this that producers remain in control of the supply of messages on the streams.
+Conversely, consumers form the demand.

+This has implications on the tension between producers and consumers...

+## Pressure

+Go channels support the concept of pressure through their buffering capability.

+This becomes interesting when combining channels in a pipeline.

+When a producer Stream is faster than its consumer Stream, it will naturally stop producing when the buffer is full.
+This can cascade upstream and prevent overloading downstream consumers.
+Consumers just like producers can choose a buffering capacity independently.
+This enables consumers to

 ## Main features

 The code documentation can be found on [godoc](http://godoc.org/github.com/seborama/fuego).